-[See Objecting to the Release of Directory Information on page 8 and Consent Required Before Student Participation in a Federally Funded Survey on page 9 for more information.]
+[See Objecting to the Release of Directory Information and Consent Required Before Student Participation in a Federally Funded Survey for more information.]

 Accessibility

 If you have difficulty accessing this handbook because of a disability, please contact the EMS ISD Communication Department at info@ems-isd.net or 817-232-0880.